-What is it about people that makes it hard for us – sometimes - to feel happy for others?
-We want to be good friends, good neighbours and good citizens, but every once in a while, someone we care about might win a big award or receive a wonderful gift, and instead of swelling with happiness, we feel punctured.
+What is it about people that makes it hard for us sometimes to feel happy for others?
+We want to be good friends, good neighbours, good citizens, but every once in a while someone we care about might win a big award or receive a wonderful gift and, instead of swelling with happiness, we feel punctured.
 We hope we have the grace and manners to suppress this feeling, or at least hide it.
-We might smile and say, “Congratulations!”, but what we feel inside is thorny and dark.
+We might smile and say, “Congratulations!”
+But what we feel inside is thorny and dark.

-Even when we try to hide our envy, it usually shines through.
+Even when we try to hide our envy, it usually shows through.
 Most of us know what it is like to have something great happen and realise that someone we care about feels resentful.
-This happened to me when I was in the eighth grade.
+This happened to me when I was in eighth grade.

 The first is to simply admit that we are sometimes envious.
 This does not mean we are bad or weak or petty.
 It means we are normal.
-Envy was probably once useful for our survival.
-Back when we lived in caves the person who caught the biggest fish or speared the biggest boar was the one most likely to survive.
-Our envy would have driven us to fish longer, hunt harder, and maybe even to steal from the cave next door, but all of this would have been in the service of staying alive.
+Envy was probably once useful to our survival.
+Back when we lived in caves, the person who caught the biggest fish or speared the biggest boar was the one most likely to survive.
+Our envy would have driven us to fish longer, hunt harder, and maybe even to steal from the cave next-door, but all of this would have been in the service of staying alive.
 Today, we still have the same impulses.
-But without the threat of death, these impulses are triggered over hair colour and designer bags, and middle school awards.
+But without the threat of death, these impulses are triggered over hair colour and designer bags and middle school awards.

 There are probably some people who are able to resist envy entirely.
 For most of us, though, it is just a reality.
 Sometimes it is going to come at us and sometimes it is going to come from us.
 But if we are mindful and careful and considerate of each other’s feelings, envy doesn’t have to cost us.